Discuss how people reacted in Hawaii following alerts sent in error of a ballistic missile threat.

 For nearly 40 minutes on the morning of Saturday 13 January 2018, people in Hawaii thought a ballistic missile had been launched and was heading in their direction.
-Text alerts had been sent from the Hawaii Emergency Management Agency warning people to seek immediate shelter.
-More detailed emergency drill information appeared on television screens, before it was announced that the alarm had been an error.
+People were told to seek shelter before it was then announced that the alarm had been an error.

 This resource was written by P J White of Alt62 and published in January 2018.

 The image shows the alert sent in error ©Wikimedia commons / Public Domain